openedx/edx-documentation/en_us/students/source/completing_assignments/proctored_exams/SFD_proctoring_overview.rst

    If you want to be eligible for credit for passing your course, make sure you enroll in or upgrade to the verified track before the first exam.

-Some courses that grant academic course credit require learners to take and pass at least one proctored exam.
+Some courses that grant academic course credit require learners to pass at least one proctored exam.
 Proctored exams differ from regular exams in the following ways.

 * All proctored exams have time limits.
 * Proctored exams require you to install proctoring software on your computer.